handiko/CurriculumVitae/README.md

 I learn this skill mainly by autodidact and through the instrumentation study group.
 I started this skill on the Atmel AVR microcontrollers using CV-AVR and already migrated to the Arduino platform by now.
 Few of my projects which using Atmel AVR microcontrollers:
 * APRS Tracker using Arduino UNO & DRA818V VHF Radio Module: [GitHub page](https://handiko.github.io/Arduino-APRS/)
 * Re-flashing JDY-08 Bluetooth 4.0 module with HM-10 firmware: [GitHub page](https://handiko.github.io/JDY-08-Reflash/)
-* iBeacon using a JDY-08 Bluetooth 4.0 module:
+* iBeacon using a JDY-08 Bluetooth 4.0 module: [GitHub page](https://handiko.github.io/iBeacon/)

 ### **RF Telemetry & Hardware Electronics**
 I learn this skill while I am included in Telemetry study group.
 I am comfortably working on VHF and UHF radio spectrum and also using HF spectrum as a part of my hobby.
 Few of my projects: